Aryan-mor/Utils-Library/README.md

 ## UtilsFunctions

-You can all Object conver to json like this and hydrate Object
+You can convert all classes to json like this and hydrate
 ```ConvetToJson

     val json = Any().toJson()